-Critter Control has Maryland offices in Central Maryland
+Critter Control has New York offices in Syracuse

 Rabbits are known as grazer animals and are notorious for damaging plants and grass.
-They will chew up your Maryland gardens and plants, leaving you with an expensive landscaping disaster.
+They will chew up your New York gardens and plants, leaving you with an expensive landscaping disaster.
 Rabbits are active animals year-round, but tend to cause the most damage as the weather gets warmer.
-Maryland Critter Control receives high volumes of rabbit damage calls in the springtime.
+New York Critter Control receives high volumes of rabbit damage calls in the springtime.

-There are a few ways to identify if you have a rabbit problem around your Maryland home.
+There are a few ways to identify if you have a rabbit problem around your New York home.
 As mentioned above, rabbits will chew up your garden and landscaping vegetation, particularly new shoots in the spring.
 You can also identify rabbit problems by tracking their droppings and footprints.
-If you start to notice a regular pattern in rabbit droppings, footprints and chewed vegetation around your Maryland home, a Critter Control professional should be called to determine how severe the rabbit problem may be.
+If you start to notice a regular pattern in rabbit droppings, footprints and chewed vegetation around your New York home, a Critter Control professional should be called to determine how severe the rabbit problem may be.

-If you need assistance with getting rid of rabbits around your Maryland home, are experiencing a rabbit damage problem, or want to remove rabbits from your garden, contact a Maryland Critter Control professional for effective rabbit removal services.
+If you need assistance with getting rid of rabbits around your New York home, are experiencing a rabbit damage problem, or want to remove rabbits from your garden, contact a New York Critter Control professional for effective rabbit removal services.

 To learn more about Critter Control's animal control and animal removal services, visit Our Services.